Dash-Industry-Forum/DASH-IF-IOP/specs/live2vod/01-live2vod.inc.md

-Generally, in particular in 24/7 live service, or if the VOD service starts before the live service ends, it is discouraged that the the same MPD URL is used for live and On-Demand content.
-It is preferred to create a new MPD URL for the On-demand content to not confuse clients when transitioning from live to VoD MPD.
+Generally, in particular in 24/7 live service, or if the VOD service starts before the live service ends, it is discouraged that the the same MPD URL is used for live and on-demand content.
+It is preferred to create a new MPD URL for the on-demand content to not confuse clients when transitioning from live to on-demand MPD.
 Note that the same Segments with the same Segment URLs may and should be shared across live and VOD MPD.

-However, there are relevant use cases for which a transition from live to On-demand content at the end of a live service and re-using the existing MPD URL, in particular when the live service follows the specific restrictions in section [[#live2vod_content-offering-scheduled-and-bounded]].
+However, there are relevant use cases to support a transition from live to on-demand content at the end of a live service and re-using the existing MPD URL, in particular when the live service follows the specific restrictions in section [[#live2vod_content-offering-scheduled-and-bounded]].